Work Life Balance

 Self Care for College Students

-According to the American Institute of Stress, today’s college population is experiencing stress at unparalleled levels.
-Eight out of 10 students report dealing with it frequently.
+According to the National Education Association, today’s college population is experiencing stress at unparalleled levels.
+69 percent of bachelor's degree students and 55 percent of community college students cited emotional stress as the biggest obstacle to persevere in their studies.
 Over time, that continued strain can contribute to some pretty notable issues related to both physical and mental health.

 It’s becoming increasingly clear that prioritizing self-care in college is a critical component of a successful higher education experience.
 But that’s easier said than done for busy students who are inevitably juggling a number of different responsibilities in addition to their studies.